ambertunnell/ambertunnell.github.io/source/_posts/2014-08-20-bubble-sort.markdown

 title: "Sorting Algorithms Series: Bubble Sort"
 date: 2014-08-20 21:37:50 -0400
 comments: true
-categories: [sorting algorithms, computer science]
+categories: [sorting algorithms, computer science, ruby, javascript]
 ---

 *When I was learning Ruby, we never discussed sorting algorithms.
 It's my understanding that most sorting algorithm problems can be solved quite easily using built-in methods in most languages.
 That being said, it is important to understand the different sorting techniques available in computer science.
 Along those lines, here's a series of blog posts on the most common sorting algorithms!*